 Q: Everyone associates the Great Barrier Reef with Australian marine conservation.
 Can you tell me about some other marine areas?

-Australia’s waters are incredibly diverse, and range from the tropical waters adjoining Papua New Guinea and Indonesia, down to Antarctic areas.
+A: Australia’s waters are incredibly diverse, and range from the tropical waters adjoining Papua New Guinea and Indonesia, down to Antarctic areas.
 One iconic site is the Twelve Apostles Marine National Park, a near-shore protected area which contains spectacular above- and below-water limestone stack pounded by waves of the Southern Ocean.
 The protected areas along the temperate south coast of the continent are very important, because about 80 percent of the marine life there is endemic, and quite different to the warm, charismatic waters of Northern Australia.
 These areas have rocky reefs, huge kelp forests, and a range of unique species, like the leafy seadragon.

 Another fantastic protected area is the sub-Antarctic Macquarie Island.
 The waters around Macquarie are key breeding grounds for southern elephant seals and several penguin species.
 Its beaches are just covered with different penguin species … it’s quite incredible.